Information for parents and guardians

 Yes.
 These are the arguments against vaccination

-- HPV vaccination for boys is expensive.
+- HPV vaccination for boys is expensive when done privately.
 Typically, it costs about £150 per dose.
 Adolescents need two doses; older boys (over 15 years) and men need three doses.

 - HPV vaccination can sometimes cause side-effects, although these are almost always mild and short-lived such as soreness, swelling and redness in the arm.
 There is more information on the safety of the HPV vaccine here.

 - Most HPV infections do not lead to a health problem – only a small proportion of people with HPV go on to develop cancer or another disease caused by HPV.

 - Men who have sex with women who have been vaccinated will not be exposed to HPV.
 Most women aged up to 26 who grew up in the UK have been vaccinated.